mccraigmccraig/todos_mcp/README.md

 The effect abstraction means we can swap Groq for OpenAI Whisper, local transcription, or a test stub—without changing the conversation logic.

-### Effect Logging and Cold Resume
+### Effect Logging for Debugging

-The conversation loop uses `EffectLogger` to capture a replayable log of all effect operations.
-This enables **cold resume**—the ability to serialize a suspended conversation and resume it later, even in a different process.
+The conversation loop uses `EffectLogger` to capture a log of effect operations, useful for **debugging and inspection**:

 ```elixir
 # Handler stack in ConversationRunner